MaximeNdutiye/ORION/README.md

 ```

 ### Running the container
-Run the container with the required directories using the following command
+Run the container with the required directories mounted using the following command

 `make runcontainer`

 ### Building & Packaging
-The lambda function must be package into a zip file so it can be deployed by terraform
+The lambda function must be package into a zip file so it can be deployed by Terraform
 `make zip` will build an **orion** executable and a **lambda.zip**

 ### Deploying & Destroying
-`make deploy` will automatically build **lambda.zip** and use terraform to create the AWS architecure
+`make deploy` will automatically build **lambda.zip** and use Terraform to create the AWS architecture

-`make destroy` conversly destroys AWS deployment
+`make destroy` conversly destroys the AWS deployment

 ### Run Tests
 Run a simple test to check the API Gateway endpoint to ensure that the lambda is working as intended